Your go-to list to keeping cool this summer in the South West.

 The South West is a mecca for mountain bike enthusiasts of all skill levels.
 There's an outstanding network of trails that take casual riders and serious mountain bikers into the heart of the region's wildflower country and native forests.

 In Collie, try the recently upgraded Arklow Trail Network, situated just 5km from north of Collie town on Harris River Road.
-Here you'll find over 35km of trails to ride - from a 9.2km Adaptive Trail loop suitable for families and long easy rides along Railway Rise and Jarrah Jaunt, to the 7.5 km of old school, blue and single tracks of Rays Trail involving complex twists and turns, and the 4.5km challenging blue rocky climb of Trail 7 with multiple log rides and the sweet reward of a rapid roller coaster descent - there's something for everyone here.
+Here you'll find over 35km of trails to ride - from a 9.2km Adaptive Trail loop suitable for families and long easy rides along Railway Rise and Jarrah Jaunt, to the 7.5 km of old school, blue and single tracks of Rays Trail involving complex twists and turns, and the 4.5km challenging blue rocky climb of Trail 7 with multiple log rides and the sweet reward of a rapid roller coaster descent - there's something for everyone here in the Wambenger Trails.

 Across the region there's plenty of other trails to be explored; from the 1000km-long Munda Biddi, to the Wadandi Track in Margaret River, the Old Timberline Trail in Nannup, Relentless Blue MTB Park in Pemberton, and the Downhill Mountain Bike Trail in Albany, plus many more.
 Check out our list of top mountain bike trails for more exhilarating adventure.